ObjectIsAdvantag/webex-api-emulator/README.md

 DEBUG="emulator*" node server.js
 ```

-- The emulator loads with a [static list](tokens.json) of Webex User and Bot accounts.
+The emulator loads with a [static list](./tokens.json) of Webex User and Bot accounts.

     [Optional] update file 'tokens.json' with some fake access tokens you want the emulator to accept.
-    DO NOT USE FILL IN REAL WEBEX ACCESS TOKENS.
+    **DO NOT USE FILL IN REAL WEBEX ACCESS TOKENS**
-    Generally, you'll want to put in your name, email and organisation identifiers as well as your bot's information.
+    Generally, you'll want to put in your name, email and organisation identifiers as well as your bot's account information.

+All set!
-- Invoke Webex REST API Resources on default port http://localhost:3210, with a user of bot token from 'tokens.json'
+Now invoke some of the Webex REST API Resources on default port http://localhost:3210, with token listed in your 'tokens.json' configuration file.

    - GET  /people/me           shows your Webex account details
    - POST /rooms               create a new room